Mitrade Kicks Off World Cup Fever, Fan Tokens Now Available for Trading

 Fan tokens are cryptocurrencies created to give fandoms of sports teams, bands, and other organizations a better experience with membership perks like voting rights on certain decisions, a variety of rewards, merchandise, etc.

-The football tokens listed on Mitrade's platform include one of the most extensive selections in the market, including fan tokens of legendary teams such as Manchester City, FC Barcelona, Paris Saint-Germain, AC Milan, Juventus, Porto, Santos, and Lazio.
+The football tokens listed on Mitrade’s platform include one of the most extensive selections in the market, including fan tokens of legendary teams such as Manchester City, FC Barcelona, Paris Saint-Germain, AC Milan, Juventus, FC Porto, Santos FC, and Lazio.

 Refer to this chart here for more information on the contract specifications regarding Mitrade’s fan tokens.
 The tokens will be available on Mitrade's website till further notice.

-- Head over to www.mitrade.com and log in to the account.
-If users don't have an account yet, users can click to create an account here.
+Head over to www.mitrade.com and log in to your account.
+If you don’t have an account yet, you can click to create an account here.

 About Mitrade